openqasm/openqasm/source/grammar/index.rst

 used to validate the example files (see `openqasm/examples/`).
 As an extension, it can be used to check whether a source file is parseable OpenQASM3 (note this does not ensure that the OpenQASM3 is semantically correct).

-It should be noted, however, that the ANTLR grammar (and the associated parser) are not intended to be used in production.
 The ANTLR parser does not attempt to be performant or construct an AST.
 Furthermore, it does not conduct any semantic analysis.

-Thus, the ANTLR grammar should serve as a guide when developing compiler tooling for OpenQASM3, but it is not recommended to be used as the basis for a production-grade OpenQASM parser.
+The ANTLR grammar may serve as a guide when developing compiler tooling for OpenQASM3.

 .. _ANTLR: https://www.antlr.org/